Privilege Escalation Cascades at 98% While Domain-Aligned Attacks Are Invisible

 A CFA Charterholder Built an ML Fraud Detector: Here's What the Models Miss

+Note (2026-03-19): This was an early exploration in my AI security research.
+The methodology has known limitations documented in the quality assessment.
+For the current state of this work, see Multi-Agent Security and Verified Delegation Protocol.
 I’m a CFA charterholder who builds ML systems.
 I trained XGBoost on 100K financial transactions to detect fraud — AUC 0.987.
 But the most interesting finding wasn’t the model performance.
-It was that CFA-informed rule-based scoring achieves 0.898 AUC on its own, and 8 of the top 20 predictive features come from domain expertise, not raw data.
-Here’s what happens when you bring financial analysis training to ML fraud detection. ...
+It was that CFA-informed rule-based scoring achieves 0.898 AUC on its own, and 8 of the top 20 predictive features come from domain expertise, not raw data. ...

 March 19, 2026 · 4 min · Rex Coleman